Luck is a little four-letter word that holds a lot of weight in the world.

 You broke that mirror when you were a teenager and then got rejected from the college you wanted to attend, even though you thought you were in for sure.

-If you’re afraid that you have bad luck because you broke a mirror, you’re going to look for the bad things that are happening to you.
+If you’re afraid that you have bad luck because you broke a mirror, you will look for the bad things happening to you.

 Those same things may have happened to you regardless, but you’re not sure why, so you attach “luck” to it.

 For example, a student may appear lucky to attend a school where they receive an outstanding education that sets them up well for life.
-Is that luck?

-Or is it possible that their parent worked hard and did the research to get their child into an excellent system to give them a better opportunity?
+Or is it possible that their parent worked hard and researched to get their child into an excellent system to give them a better opportunity?

 How does luck affect your life?

 They have the dream house, a great relationship, a perfect job, and the fun toys to go with it.

-It can be a lot easier to believe that they were just lucky in life instead of believing that they’re really just working harder in those areas to make it happen.
+It can be a lot easier to believe that they were just lucky in life instead of believing that they’re just working harder in those areas to make it happen.

-If we believe that others are in a better position than us because they worked hard for it, we have to admit that we’re largely to blame for where we are in life.
+If we believe that others are in a better position than us because they worked hard for it, we have to admit that we’re largely to blame for where we are.

 What role do you play in your own “luck”?

 Are you able to increase the good luck that you experience in life?

 And while that may be the case for some things in life, there are ways we can work to improve our chances of being on the receiving end of fortunate events and situations.

-Now, if a stranger just decides to give you a million dollars for no reason at all, then you could probably chalk it up to luck.
+Now, if a stranger decides to give you a million dollars for no reason, then you could probably chalk it up to luck.